United States forms

 - As an alternative to DS-5525 — use DS-3053 when DS-5525 used when unable to locate other parent; DS-3053 when parent consents remotely

-- Neglecting to include a photocopy of the valid government-issued photo identification shown to the notary.
+- Neglecting to include a photocopy of the identification used during notarization.

-- Using a local notary in countries where notarization must be done at a U.S. embassy or consulate.
+- Using a local notary in countries where U.S. embassy or consulate notarization is required.

 Review the instructions to determine if it applies to your situation.